ANZACATA Frequently Asked Questions

 Does an ANZACATA membership run for one year?

-Does the ANZACATA membership fee cover insurance?
+Does the ANZACATA membership fee include insurance?

 Can I become a Professional member with a non-ANZACATA approved degree?

-ANZACATA has several pathways to Professional and Tier 4 – Provisional membership available.
-Please click here to see the Categories and Requirements.
+ANZACATA has several pathways to Professional and Provisional membership available.
+Please click here to see the 'Categories and Requirements'.